naorhaziz/naorhaziz.github.io/_posts/2025-07-21-ecscape-iam-privilege-boundaries-in-ecs.md

 image: /assets/img/ecscape/ecscape.png
 ---

-This post is Part 2 of a series on Amazon ECS security.
-In [**Part 1 - Under the Hood of Amazon ECS on EC2**](/posts/under-the-hood-of-amazon-ecs/), we explored how the ECS agent, IAM roles, and the ECS control plane (ACS) work together to provide credentials to tasks.
-In this Part 2, we focus on a critical vulnerability that exploits those mechanisms to hijack IAM privileges across ECS tasks.
+This post is Part 2 of our educational series on Amazon ECS security.
+In [**Part 1 – Under the Hood of Amazon ECS on EC2**](/posts/under-the-hood-of-amazon-ecs/), we explored how the ECS agent, IAM roles and the ECS control plane provide credentials to tasks.
+Here we’ll demonstrate how those mechanisms can lead to a **known risk** when tasks with different privilege levels share the same EC2 host.
+This cross‑task credential exposure is a design characteristic of the EC2 launch type, and it underscores why **Fargate** (where each task runs in its own micro‑VM) offers stronger isolation.
+Our goal is to help you understand the IAM privilege boundaries in Amazon ECS and how to configure your services securely.

 Cloud environments offer unparalleled flexibility and scalability, but they also introduce complex security considerations.
-In Amazon Web Services (AWS), subtle interactions between services can lead to unexpected vulnerabilities.
-In this post, I’ll share how I discovered a critical cross-container IAM credential theft vulnerability in Amazon ECS (Elastic Container Service) – a flaw that breaks the assumed IAM role isolation between ECS tasks.
-This is the story of **ECScape**, an exploit that hijacks IAM privileges across co-located containers, how we pulled it off, and what it means for cloud container security.
+Subtle interactions between AWS services can lead to unintended privilege exposure if you assume container‑level isolation where none exists.
+In this post, I’ll walk you through how I discovered this cross‑container IAM credential exposure in Amazon ECS (Elastic Container Service), demonstrate the technique (dubbed **“ECScape”**), and share lessons learned for securing your own environments.
+By demystifying the control plane, we hope to equip readers with the knowledge to architect for isolation and to advocate for improvements.

 **Resources**
 - **Conference talks:**